0x1d/rcond/README.md

 - System hostname: Dynamically update the system's hostname
 - Authorized SSH keys: Directly managing the user's authorized_keys file to securely add, remove, or modify authorized SSH keys
 - System state: Restart and shutdown the system
+- Cluster: Join and manage a cluster of rcond nodes

 ## Requirements